-How Science is performed and how scientific ideas change over time: Science is a cultural process.
+How science is performed: Scientific ideas change over time. • Science is a cultural process.

-Critical Thinking and Quantitative Reasoning: Analyzing what you read and hear • Making “back-of-the-envelope” estimates
+Critical thinking & quantitative reasoning: Analyzing what you read and hear • Making “back-of-the-envelope” estimates

-Support a community after-school program: Perform astronomy-based activities with elementary-aged students
+Support a community after-school program: Engage in science enrichment activities with elementary-aged students • Serve as role models

 Strengthen communication skills: Deliver astronomy content knowledge in setting- and age-appropriate ways

-Reflect on experiences: What have you learned about the students you’ve served? • What have you learned from the students you’ve served? • How has teaching helped you learn astronomy content ? • What have you learned about science education?
+Reflect on experiences: How has teaching helped you learn astronomy content ? • What have you learned about science education?

 3. Course Content